As amended, through Bouchercon LIV , San Diego, September 2023; current through

 behalf of Bouchercon, except they may be reimbursed for expenses.

-condition that each director and officer shall be indemnified and saved harmless from any costs, charges or
+that each Officer and Director shall be indemnified and saved harmless from any costs, charges or expenses arising from

 any action, suit or proceeding relating to the activities of Bouchercon and its Board unless it arose from their own willful

 neglect, fraudulent misconduct, or failure to act honestly and in good faith with a view to the best interests of Bouchercon.